 Yesterday morning I had five dollars.
 I spent it on packets of Pedigree for a stray dog I found wandering the streets of Vientiane.
 So to be honest, as I write this I’m eating peanut butter & crackers from my emergency food stash and probably shouldn’t be giving people unsolicited advice about money.

-*Travel Confession* I sometimes hoard snacks because I know I will eventually run out of money… or have a long bus ride or be too lazy to leave my bed… people think my backpack has clothes in it, but really it’s just a shit ton of weird delicious snacks…anyway…back to the topic at hand: saving money for traveling.
+*side note* I sometimes hoard snacks because I know I will eventually run out of money… or have a long bus ride or be too lazy to leave my bed… people think my backpack has clothes in it, but really it’s just a shit ton of weird delicious snacks…anyway…back to the topic at hand: saving money for traveling.

 Even though I have found myself guilty of jumping on the first plane/train/bus/moped to the wild blue yonder with no plan and no money and shrugging it off like it’s the easiest thing in the world…the truth is running your savings account down to 76 cents isn’t actually that awesome (unless you really, really, really love peanut butter and crackers…)

 Whether you’re chucking it all to live out of a backpack and need a mobile way to make a living or you’re just setting aside money for a summer in Europe with your bestie, you’ll need some kind of a travel fund.
 And current broke-ness aside, I did recently manage to save 2400 for travel in just two months, so I figured why not share the secret to my success?

 Success being the initial saving, not the living off peanut butter and crackers because I don’t want to call it quits and go home…